 Trade name (= company name)

 Another term for trade name is company name or business name.
 Officially, this is the name under which you take part in trade.
 Your trade name offers you some basic protection.
-After you, others may not use the same name for the same sort of activities.
+After you, others may not use the same name for the same sort of activities, if it causes confusion.
 Be careful though: that is only true for the area in which you are active with that name.

 Domain name

 Your domain name is your unique address on the internet.
 You obtain your domain name by registering it.
-You register .nl-addresses with SIDN via your internet hosting provider.
+You register .nl-addresses via your internet hosting provider with SIDN and all .be, .brussels en .vlaanderen-addresses with DNS Belgium.
 However, your domain name gives you few or no rights in respect of others using your name.
 In the given example, your domain name lolalu.nl does not allow you to prevent others from also selling backpacks with the name ‘LOLALU’ on them.
 If you want to properly protect your name, you have to register that name as a trademark.

 Brand name

 Your brand name is the name you use to distinguish your products and services from those of your competitors.
 You can only protect your brand name by registering it as a trademark.
-With a registered trademark you can take action against others who – after you have registered it – want to use your brand name as a trade name, a domain name and/or a brand name for the same sort of activities.
+With a registered trademark you can take action against others who – after you have registered it – want to use your brand name (or a similar brand name) as a trade name, a domain name and/or a brand name for the same or similar activities.
 You determine for which area you want protection.
 Where you are active in that area does not matter.

 Did you also know you can register your logo as a trademark too?
 It is not referred to as a brand name then of course, rather just a trademark (also called figurative mark).
 It is also another important difference with respect to a trade name: you cannot protect your logo with a trade name.
 To protect your brand name and your trademark in the Benelux you can register them with BOIP.